Putra3340/Floatly/README.md

 - https://floatly.putrartx.my.id
 - [Floatly Self-Host Server](https://github.com/Putra3340/Floatly-Server)

+## Code Style
+- Minimize direct Mainwindow.instance use Mainwindow.variable or Mainwindow.Method() instead.
+- .NET 10 features must be used where possible.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.